 Building professional capacity to enhance farm-to-school marketing and distribution networks

-There are two primary foci of this project: 1) increasing skills among extension educators and other community leaders to develop, strengthen, and sustain farm-to-school projects in New York State; and, 2) develop a Farm-to-School Toolkit to facilitate farm-to-school project development throughout the Northeast.
-It is our goal that by employing this toolkit, educators will work in collaboration with food service professionals to develop and evaluate farm-to-school links to improve the quality of school meals, strengthen and diversity markets for family farmers, and enhance agriculture and food system literacy among students.
+County-based extension educators will be trained in the nuts and bolts of school and college food service and how farm-to-school links can be integrated into school wellness policies.
+Employing a Farm-to-School Assessment Toolkit, educators will work in collaboration with food service professionals to develop and evaluate farm-to-school links to improve quality of school meals, strengthen and diversity markets for family farmers, and enhance agriculture and food system literacy among students.

-Individual assessments of school districts and/or college dining and area farmers can assure that initial steps to create farm-to-school connections are successful and lead to expansion rather than wariness and lack of interest.
-Thus far, educators and community leaders received training on the use of the toolkit and how to put it in action, through six workshops.
-Workshop participants also attended educational school food service tours to increase their understanding of the practicalities of cafeterias and dining halls.
-They were also given the opportunity to sign up for technical assistance in the implementation of a farm-to-school project.
-The technical assistance phase of the project will involve this subgroup of trained educators who will receive support as they conduct actual school or college-level assessments, make recommendations, provide resources, and assist in the initial phases of a farm-to-school project as indicated by the assessment.
+The Farm-to-School Assessment Toolkit will be developed to determine the best first or next steps for schools, farmers and distributors to assure success in building farm-to-school connections.
+Educators will then receive training on the use of the toolkit.
+Individual assessments of school districts and/or college dining and area farmers can assure that initial steps to create farm-to-school connections are successful and lead to expansion rather than wariness and disinterest.
+Educators and farmers will participate in educational school food service tours to increase understanding of the practicalities of cafeterias and dining halls.
+The post-training program will involve a subgroup of trained educators who will receive technical assistance as they conduct actual school or college-level assessments, make recommendations, provide resources and assist in the initial phases of a farm-to-school project as indicated by the assessment.

-CCE educators participating in the technical assistance component of the project will also be trained in the basics of school food service and in facilitating meetings between farmers, food service directors, processors, and distributors to effectively address gaps in understanding of NYS agriculture and seasonal availability on the part of food service directors, limited appreciation of the needs and realities of school food service on the part of many farmers, and under-utilization of local processing facilities as outlets for local farm products.
-Change in the amount and types of NYS grown food will be measured, as will change in sales generated by farmers.
+CCE educators will also be trained in both the basics of school food service and in facilitating meetings between farmers, food service directors, processors and distributors to effectively address: a) gaps in understanding of NYS agriculture and seasonal availability on the part of food service directors; b) limited appreciation of the needs and realities of school food service on the part of many farmers; and c) under-utilization of local processing facilities as outlets for local farm products.
+Change in the amount and types of NYS grown food will be measured as will change in sales generated by farmers.
 Educational resources for classroom use and for dining hall/cafeteria signage will be provided to participating schools and colleges.

-Of the 60 Cooperative Extension educators participating, 35 will conduct one to three farm-to-school assessments yielding recommendations to food service directors.
+Of the 60 Cooperative Extension Educators (primary beneficiaries), 35 will conduct one to three farm-to-school assessments yielding recommendations to food service directors.
 Twenty of these educators will continue to work with school food service directors to implement the recommendations and evaluate changes in local food purchases.
-Of the 17 k-12 and college food service directors who participate in the training programs, 12 will demonstrate increased knowledge and skills to initiate local purchasing and will increase purchases of locally produced foods.
+Of the 17 k-12 and college food service directors (secondary beneficiary) who participate in the training programs, 12 will demonstrate increased knowledge and skills to initiate local purchasing and will increase purchases of locally produced foods.

 We will know we have reached this performance target by: